 Apply to Sail: Expedition 386 Japan Trench Paleoseismology

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expedition 386 Japan Trench Paleoseismology, aboard a Mission-Specific Platform (MSP) organized by the ECORD Science Operator (ESO) and jointly implemented with the Institute for Marine-Earth Exploration and Engineering (MarE3) within the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
-To learn more about the scientific objectives of this expedition, life at sea, and how to apply to sail, please join us for a web-based seminar on Thursday 20 June 2019 at 8 am EDT/12pm GMT – click here to register.
+To learn more about the scientific objectives of this expedition and how to apply to sail, watch a recording of the informational webinar that was held on 20 June 2019 (click here to access).

 IODP Expedition 386 aims to test and develop “submarine paleoseismology” in the Japan Trench, a promising approach that overcomes the limitations of short historical and instrumental records in revealing earthquake maximum magnitude and recurrence.
 Examining prehistoric events preserved in the geological record is essential to reconstruct the long-term history of earthquakes and to deliver observational data that help to reduce epistemic uncertainties in seismic hazard assessment for long return periods.
 This can potentially lead to a fascinating record unravelling an earthquake history that is 10 to 100 times longer than currently available.
 This would contribute to a tremendous advance in the understanding of the recurrence pattern of giant earthquakes and earthquake-induced geohazards globally.